 This article first appeared in the Christian Research Journal, volume 25, number 4 (2003).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Primitive cultures are often portrayed in books and the media as a sort of “Eden,” in which noble savages live in harmony with one another and nature.
 Shamanism, a form of spiritism practiced by primitive cultures around the world, is viewed by many academics, postmodernists, and New Agers as a purer form of spirituality, uncorrupted by Western academia and religion.
 Missionary efforts to convert primitive cultures are viewed as corrupting and arrogant.
 Are these views correct?
 Many answer yes.
 The primitive people themselves might say otherwise if they were asked.
 Shoefoot, a former shaman from the fierce Yanomamö Indians of the Amazon rainforests, has experienced the violence and difficulty of jungle life and says it is not “Eden.”
 He points out that those who say it is aren’t relocating to the jungle.
 His testimony, however, has been either viewed with prejudice or ignored by the anthropology community and others in America.

 Whatever else it may be, touring the United States with a Yanomamö Indian is pure adventure.
 Since the first release of my book Spirit of the Rainforest: A Yanomamö Shaman’s Story, my Yanomamö friend Shoefoot, along with Gary Dawson (the son of one of the first missionaries to the Yanomamö) and I have made five tours to promote it.
 Anthropologist Neil L. Whitehead, respected tribal warfare authority at the University of Wisconsin, called these tours “eloquent testimony to the resentment felt by some at the iconic representation of the Yanomamö.”